Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime

-There are some related works which use also the energy and pointwise decay results to construct the scattering theory.
-We refer the reader to the works about the scattering theories for the scalar wave equation on the interior of Reissner-Nordstr\"om de Sitter of Keller et al. \cite{Ke2019}, on the extremal Reissner-Nordstr\"om of Angelopoulos et al. \cite{An2020}, and on slowly Kerr spacetimes of Dafermos et al. \cite{Da2018}, and on Oppenheimer–Snyder spacetime by Alford \cite{Alford}.

-The uniformly bounded energy, Morawertz's estimate, energy and pointwise decays are obtained naturally in the program to prove linear and nonlinear stability of black hole spacetimes and the related problems (see \cite{ABlu2,Da2016,Da2018,Da2019,El2020',El2021,Kl2018,Jo2019,Pa2019',Hu2018}).
-The method of $r^p$-theory of Dafermos and Rodnianski \cite{DaRo2010} is an essential tool of the proof in a lot of work later.
+There are some related works that also use the uniformly bounded energy and pointwise decay results to construct the scattering theory.
+We refer the readers to the works about the scattering theories for the scalar wave equation on the interior of Reissner-Nordstr\"om de Sitter by Keller et al. \cite{Ke2019}, on the extremal Reissner-Nordstr\"om spacetime by Angelopoulos et al. \cite{An2020}; on the exterior of slowly Kerr spacetime by Dafermos et al. \cite{Da2018}, and on Oppenheimer–Snyder spacetime by Alford \cite{Alford}.
+The uniformly bounded energy, Morawertz's estimate, energy and pointwise decays are obtained in the program to prove linear and nonlinear stability of black hole spacetimes and the related problems (see \cite{ABlu2,Da2016,Da2018,Da2019,El2020',El2021,El20222,Hu2018,Kl2018,Kl2021,Jo2019,Pa2019'}).
+The method of $r^p$-theory of Dafermos and Rodnianski \cite{DaRo2010} is an essential tool of the proof in a lot of later works.

-In the recent work \cite{Pha2020} we have constructed conformal scattering theories for the scalar Reeger-Wheeler and Zerelli equations which arised from the linearized gravity fields and the spin $\pm 2$ Teukolsky equations.
-This is a first step to obtain the conformal scattering theory for the linearized gravity fields on the Schwarzschild spacetime.

-In the present paper we explore the method in \cite{Ni2016,Mo2019,Pha2020} to construct the conformal scattering theory for the tensorial Fackerell-Ipser equations in the Schwarzschild spacetime.
+The spin $\pm 1$ Teukolsky equations are derived from the extreme components of the Maxwell fields (see Subsection \ref{Equation} and more details in \cite{Ba1973,Pa2019}).
 There are two ways to establish the tensorial Fackerell-Ipser equations.
-The first one is obtained by commuting the spin $\pm 1$ Teukolsky equations with the projected covariant derivetives $\slashed{\nabla}_L$ and $\slashed{\nabla}_{\underline L}$ on the $2$-sphere $\mathbb{S}^2_{(t,r)}$ at $(t,r)$, where $L$ and $\underline{L}$ are outgoing and incoming principal null directions respectively.
-The second one is obatined by commuting the scalar wave equation with the angular derivatives $r\slashed{\nabla}$.
-We will use the latter construction to derive the rescaled tensorial equation in the conformal compactification domain (see Section 2.3).
-We can see that the potentials in the scalar Regger-Wheeler and Zerelli equations \cite{Pha2020} and also the scalar (real or complex) Fackerell-Ipser equations in \cite{ABlu2015,Blue2008} decay as $r^{-3}$, whence the potentials of the tensorial Fackerell-Ipser equations decay as $r^{-2}$.
+The first one is obtained by commuting the spin $\pm 1$ Teukolsky equations with the projected covariant derivatives $\slashed{\nabla}_L$ and $\slashed{\nabla}_{\underline L}$ on the $2$-sphere $\mathbb{S}^2_{(t,r)}$ at $(t,r)$, where $L$ and $\underline{L}$ are outgoing and incoming principal null directions, respectively.
+The second one is obtained by commuting the scalar Fackerell-Ipser equation with the angular derivatives $r\slashed{\nabla}_{\partial_{x^a}}$.
+The potentials (which are of zero order in the term of derivatives) in the tensorial Fackerell-Ipser and Teukolsky equations decay as $r^{-2}$, whence the ones in the scalar Regger-Wheeler and Zerelli equations (see \cite{Pha2020}) and also the scalar (real or complex) Fackerell-Ipser equations (see \cite{ABlu2015,Blue2008}) decay as $r^{-3}$.